tsoding/gp/README.md

 ## Idea

 - Write a simple game where agents are trying to survive in an environment fighting for food and with each other.
-- The behaviour of a single agent is described with a Turing machine style state machine.
+- The behaviour of a single agent is described with a Turing machine style state machine that we call Chromosomes.
 - Use Genetic Algorithms to find an optimial behaviour that survives the longest.

 ### Environment